openvinotoolkit/datumaro/docs/source/docs/level-up/basic_skills/02_dataset_download.rst

       datum download get [-h] -i DATASET_ID [-f OUTPUT_FORMAT] [-o DST_DIR] [--overwrite] [-s SUBSET] ...

-    .. note:: By default, this command does not export the media files (e.g. images).
+    .. note:: By default, ``download`` does not export the media files (e.g. images).
-      We recommand you to run this command with ```--save-media`` option to export the media files as well, for example, ``datum download get -i tfds:mnist -- --save-media``.
+      We recommand you to run this command with ``--save-media`` option to export the media files as well, for example, ``datum download get -i tfds:mnist -- --save-media``.

 In the :ref:`next level <Level 3: Data Import and Export>`, we will look into how to import and export the dataset using Datumaro!